 EDT has set up the policy of diversified members of the Board under Article 20 of the “Corporate Governance Practice Principles”, including considerations of the basic condition and value of the members of the Board (e.g. gender, age, nationality, and culture) and the professional knowledge and skills (e.g. law, accounting, industry, finance, marketing, or technology).
 Also, the Board shall possess the ability to make operational judgments, ability to perform accounting and financial analysis, ability to conduct management administration, ability to conduct crisis management, knowledge of the industry, an international market perspective, ability to lead, ability to make policy decisions, and so on.
 In accordance with the provisions of the Articles of Incorporation and considering the aforementioned diversity policy, EDT’s Board of Directors shall review the academic qualifications, professional ability, integrity, independence, etc. of each director candidate, and propose an appropriate list of director candidates, which will be then submitted to the Shareholders’ Meeting for election.
 This expects to strengthen the corporate governance and promote the sound development of composition and structure of the Board of Directors.

-Of nine directors in EDT’s 11th session of Board of Directors, Ray Tseng and Pauli Wang have served as chairman and general manager to lead the development of EDT for a long period of time, and are fully equipped with operational judgment, management, industry knowledge, international market outlook, and leadership decision-making skills, etc. Director Jimmy Yu has also been in charge of our Global Business Development Dept. for many years, not only has an international market view, but also has a solid understanding of product marketing and industrial development.
-Sandy Huang and Frank Xie, two representatives of corporate directors, are our current and former Financial Executives, respectively.
+Of nine directors in the Company’s 11th session of Board of Directors, Chairman Tseng, Jui-Ming and President Wang, Tai-Kuang have served as chairman and general manager to lead the development of the Company for a long period of time, and are fully equipped with operational judgment, management, industry knowledge, international market outlook, and leadership decision-making skills, etc. Director Yu, Cheng-Chung has also been in charge of the Company’s Global Business Development Dept. for many years, not only has an international market view, but also has a solid understanding of product marketing and industrial development.
+Huang, Hsiu-Wen and Hsieh, Wen-Hsiung, two representatives of corporate directors, are the current and former Financial Executives and Accounting Supervisors of the Company, respectively.
 The latter also serves as the Corporate Governance Officer.
 Both of them have high accounting and financial analysis capabilities, crisis management, and leadership decision-making capabilities.
-Director Dolly Xie also has the financial accounting profession required for EDT’s business.
-Among the three independent directors, Whitney Huang is currently the partner of Legence Accounting Firm, and also worked as a financial consultant in the past.
-Hung-Hsun Ting has been the presiding officer of an accounting firm for many years and is also an independent director of a number of listed companies.
+Director Hsieh, Hui-Tai also has the financial accounting profession required for the Company’s business.
+Among the three independent directors, Huang, Hui-Ling is currently the partner of Legence Accounting Firm, serves as an independent director of one public company, and also worked as a financial consultant in the past.
+Independent Director Ting, Hung-Hsun has been the Partnership Accountant of an accounting firm for many years and has also served as an independent director of a number of public companies.
 Both of them have considerable accounting and financial analysis capabilities, business management and leadership, and decision-making capabilities.
-Independent Director Jerry Li is a Ph.D of MBA, and served as Chair of the Business Management Dept. and Director of the Institute of Business Management of Cheng Shiu University.
+Independent Director Li, Chi-Cheng is a Ph.D of MBA, and served as Chair of the Business Management Dept. and Director of the Institute of Business Management of Cheng Shiu University.
 He is currently a full-time professor of Business Management Dept. (Institute), and has rich experiences in business management and leadership decision-making.

 We pay attention to corporate governance and gender equality in the composition of the Board of Directors, aiming for 30% of the seats of female directors and more than half of the independent directors serving less than 3 terms (9 years) to improve the structure of the Board of Directors.
 In the 11th session of the Board of Directors, there are 3 female directors (including representatives of corporate directors), accounting for 33%, and only 1 independent director has served more than 3 terms (9 years), so the set target has been achieved.